VictorrCano/weather_app/README.md

 # Weather Application
-This is my React To-Do list Web Application for GreenChoice
+This is my weather application.

 Project Description: